expo/expo/docs/pages/versions/unversioned/sdk/map-view.md

 - Copy your API key into `app.json` under the `ios.config.googleMapsApiKey` field.
 - In your code, import `{ PROVIDER_GOOGLE }` from `react-native-maps` and add the property `provider=PROVIDER_GOOGLE` to your `<MapView>`.
 This property works on both iOS and Android.
 - Rebuild the app binary.
-An easy way to test that the configuration has been successful is to do a simulator build.
+An easy way to test that the configuration was successful is to do a simulator build.

 ## Configuring for web